svn2github/dotnetzip/Readme.txt

 --------------------------------------------
 If you want to build the helpfile, you need the SandCastle helpfile builder.
 Use the DotNetZip.shfb file with SandCastle.
+You can get the builder tool at http://www.codeplex.com/SHFB

 Limitations